ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-cardinality.md

 We discussed that [the table's row data is stored on disk ordered by primary key columns](./sparse-primary-indexes-design#data-is-stored-on-disk-ordered-by-primary-key-columns).

 In the diagram above, the table's rows (their column values on disk) are first ordered by their `cl` value, and rows that have the same `cl` value are ordered by their `ch` value.
 And because the first key column `cl` has low cardinality, it is likely that there are rows with the same `cl` value.
-And because of that is is also likely that `ch` values are ordered (locally - for rows with the same `cl` value).
+And because of that it is also likely that `ch` values are ordered (locally - for rows with the same `cl` value).

 If in a column, similar data is placed close to each other, for example via sorting, then that data will be compressed better.
 In general, a compression algorithm benefits from the run length of data (the more data it sees the better for compression)